By Stephen Whitten, M.U.P.P, M.Div.

 If you’re planning to invest time, money and energy toward earning a degree, you want to be sure you’re receiving the best education possible.
 Part of your decision should be based on accreditation.
 Accreditation offers assurances that the college or university you choose meets specific education standards and offers some insight in to how they approach education.
 These schools have voluntarily chosen to undergo the intense process to earn accreditation, which demonstrates their commitment to quality education.

 Accreditation is also important if there is a professional certification opportunity you want to pursue after college.
 For example, to earn some professional licenses, like a CPA, you must have earned a degree from an accredited university.
 Another consideration is whether you plan to pursue a post-graduate degree or transfer to a different school later.
-Depending on where you completed courses, some credits may not be recognized or transferrable to the next school you want to attend, which means you will have to re-take classes.
+Depending on where you completed courses, some credits may not be recognized or transferable to the next school you want to attend, which means you will have to re-take classes.

 Do Your Homework